 Term Description Attribute Structural part of each OIMAPS component.
-Each attribute assesses a specific aspect of the digital public service, e.g. the organisational interoperability specifications of data, information and knowledge delivered by the digital public service to its end users and/or other services Fundamental structural part of the OIMAPS model.
-Each component refe different pillar of digital public service lifecycle.
-OIMAPS has two component Component Service Delivery and Service Consumption · Structural part of each OIMAPS attribute.
-Items are the questions of the OIMAPS Item questionnaire (survey) Option Options are the possible replies to one OIMAPS item Principles Rules applied on digital public service to enable and ensure organisational interoperability Weight refers to the absolute numerical factor that each component/attribute/item contributes into the structural part it belongs.
-Overall (Overall) weight refers to the overall numerical factor that each Weight component/attribute/item contributes to the whole OIMAPS survey
+Each attribute assesses a specific aspect of the digital public service, e.g. the organisational interoperability specifications of data, information and knowledge delivered by the digital public service to its end users and/or other services Component Component different pillar of digital public service lifecycle.
+OIMAPS has two conservice Delivery and Service Consumption Item Structural part of each OIMAPS attribute.
+Items are the questions of the OIMAPS questionnaire (survey) Option Options are the possible replies to one OIMAPS item Principles Rules applied on digital public service to enable and ensure organisational interoperability (Overall) Weight Weight refers to the absolute numerical factor that each component/attribute/item contributes into the structural part it belongs.
+Overall weight refers to the overall numerical factor that each component/attribute/item contributes to the whole OIMAPS survey